Ward of Court

 If there is no family or next of kin

-If a person has lost capacity and has no family or next of kin they can still be made a Ward of Court.
-If there is no appropriate person to act as Committee, the Court can appoint a Court official, known as the General Solicitor for Minors and Wards of Court, to act as the Committee.
+When someone loses capacity without family or next of kin, they can become a Ward of Court.
+If no suitable person is available, the Court intervenes.
+It appoints a Court official.
+This official is known as the General Solicitor for Minors and Wards of Court.
+They act as the Committee.

 Types of Committees